Single Parent Adoption Cost: Grants, Tax Credits, and How to Afford It Alone

 Build a childcare fund before placement.
 For a single parent, childcare is typically the highest ongoing cost after adoption finalization — and it starts immediately.
 Knowing you have 3–6 months of childcare covered from day one reduces financial pressure during the hardest adjustment period.

 Pre-placement legal and estate work.
 Before your child is placed with you, you need a will, a named guardian, and updated beneficiary designations on all retirement accounts and life insurance.
-These have costs (attorney fees range from $500–$2,000 depending on complexity) but are non-negotiable for a solo parent.
+These have costs that vary by attorney and complexity, but are non-negotiable for a solo parent.
 Budget for them.

 Factor in the income gap during leave.
 If you take 12 weeks unpaid leave under FMLA, calculate the exact income gap and save that amount in advance.
 Don't assume you'll manage it as it happens.